diff --git a/src/core/shape/2d_primitives.js b/src/core/shape/2d_primitives.js

 * returned oscillate between -1 and 1 as the input angle increases. `cos()`

-+ * calculates the cosine of an angle, using radians by default or degrees if <a
++ * calculates the cosine of an angle, using radians by default, or according to

 *